 The Superintendent established the Budget and Finance Advisory Committee (BFAC) to provide guidance and counsel on matters of budget and finance and to increase communication with the public, staff, and School Board, to provide for greater citizen involvement.
-The BFAC meets monthly with the Chief Financial Officer, working alongside staff and others to develop tools and methodologies on how to best improve the district's budgeting process.
-The administration has been responsive to BFAC's recommendations for greater cohesion and clarity.
+The BFAC meets monthly with the Chief Financial Officer, working alongside staff and others to develop tools and methodologies on how to best improve the district's budgeting process. administration has been responsive to recommendations for cohesion and clarity.
 The district's budget development has become an integrated process that aligns resource allocation with goals and priorities established through the development of a well-defined curriculum, and a well-conceived and executed strategic planning process.